bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+Adaptive design uses custom made code to to resize and change layout to ensure the best UX/UI to whichever device the site is being viewed on.
+  Responsive design flows the design and allows the layout to respond accordingly to screen size.

 2. Describe what it means to be mobile first vs desktop first.
+Designing your webpage for smaller mobile device first and then add media queries for larger screens to alter the layout of page(s).

-3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?  default size 16px - 62.5% of 16px is 10px and 10px is easier math to calculate when using rem units.
+1.2rem = 12px.

-4. How would you describe preprocessing to someone new to CSS?
+4. How would you describe preprocessing to someone new to CSS? preprocessing is a headache but for larger projects preprocessing allows you to build functions to reuse repetive lines of code in a much more slim line effective way.
+One line vs. 12 lines of code scattered about in a 1000 areas inside your css code.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+Variables are my favorite.
+Still struggling with Mixins...

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.